singharaj-usai/singharaj-usai/README.md

 ## Current Projects and Repositories 🔭

-Please note that the public repositories currently visible on my profile showcase my work during a coding bootcamp where I honed my skills and demonstrated my capabilities.
-As I continue to grow and advance in my career, I will gradually replace them with original projects that highlight my evolving knowledge and expertise.
+Please note the public repositories currently visible on my profile showcase my work when I did a coding bootcamp to try to get into the tech industry.
+As I continue to grow and advance in my career, I will gradually replace them with original projects that highlight my evolving knowledge and skills.

 ## Tech Stacks 💻